NihaalManaf/tp/docs/UserGuide.md

 * Status is case-insensitive (e.g., `contacted`, `CONTACTED`, `Contacted` all work).
 * The template editor allows you to view and edit the email template.
 * Changes are not saved automatically - use `template save` to save your changes.
+* If no custom template exists for the status, a default template will be displayed (e.g., "This is the default template for status Contacted").

 **Examples:**
 * `template s:Contacted` opens the template editor for the "Contacted" status.